Off to Istanbul

 Recent League fixtures

 2003 - Ex-red Nicolas Anelka struck twice as we lost 2-1 to Manchester City in our final home game of the season, after Milan Baroš had given us the lead.
+These were the first of the Frenchman’s five goals past us.

 Signing off from the spot